alzahraaelsallakh/Infotainment-System-Yocto/README.md

 	wpa-conf /etc/wpa_supplicant.conf
 iface default inet dhcp
 ```
-6. In case of X11VNC installed, then you need to enable server at booting time: /etc/profile file is required, which is produced by base-files recipe.
-Also for unkonwn reason your wifi may be blocked by rfkill, then you need to unlbock and enable it again
+6. In the case of X11VNC installed, you need to enable server at booting time: /etc/profile file is required, produced by base-files recipe.
+For an unknown reason, your wifi may be blocked by rfkill, so you need to unblock and enable it again
 ```
 $ echo 'FILESEXTRAPATHS_prepend := "${THISDIR}/${PN}:"' >  init-ifupdown_%.bbappend
 ```